TheSlateGray/realpython/primer-on-jina-templating/README.md

 # Primer on Jinja Templating

-This repository holds the code for the Real Python [Primer on Jinja Templating](https://realpython.com/primer-on-jinja-templating/) tutorial.
+This repository holds the code from the Real Python [Primer on Jinja Templating](https://realpython.com/primer-on-jinja-templating/) tutorial.

 ## Dependencies